Matthew Etherington: Coaching career

 In May 2018, Etherington was announced as manager of the under-18 team at Peterborough United, rejoining the club where he started his career over 20 years earlier.

 On 12 November 2021, Etherington was made assistant manager at Peterborough following the departure of Mark Robson.
 Following the departure of Darren Ferguson as manager, Etherington became interim manager of the club on 22 February 2022.
 He led the team in a 2–1 loss at leaders Fulham the following day, and Grant McCann was permanently appointed the day after that.

 On 27 November 2022, he was appointed as the manager of 19th-placed EFL League Two club Crawley Town, succeeding interim boss Lewis Young.
 He named his former Peterborough and Tottenham teammate Simon Davies as his assistant.
 On 3 December, the team won 2–0 at home to Swindon Town on his first game in charge.
 On 29 December, Etherington and Davies departed the club after just three matches that saw one victory and two defeats.
 In the statement announcing their departure, Crawley's CEO Chris Galley said that the partnership was not the right fit to carry the club forward.

 In June 2023, Etherington was appointed under-21 lead coach at League Two club Colchester United.
 Following the departure of Ben Garner in October 2023, he was appointed caretaker manager.
 Having already overseen a match in interim control, he had to step down from his position following a contract dispute between Colchester and Etherington's former club Crawley.
 Crawley Town had claimed that he was still under contract until May 2024 and that if he oversaw their fixture against Accrington Stanley, a buy-out fee would be owed.
 He was reinstated as interim head coach on 31 October.
 He was given the job on a permanent basis on 16 November, having picked up ten points from four matches during his interim spell in charge.
 On 1 January 2024, Etherington was sacked following a 1–0 defeat to Gillingham, adding to a poor run of eight losses in nine matches in his spell as permanent manager.

 In February 2024, Etherington returned to Colchester United and was appointed under-21 lead coach.

 On 23 September 2024, he joined Southampton as under-21 assistant.

 Personal life

 Etherington had a gambling addiction while he was at West Ham, who issued him a £300,000 loan after he accumulated debts in excess of £800,000.
 He also spent time at Tony Adams' Sporting Chance Clinic.
 Matthew's father, Peter, has thanked Stoke City for saving his son's career and helping him to combat his gambling addiction.
 In 2015, Etherington spoke to BBC journalist Victoria Derbyshire concerning the impact of gambling on professional footballers.
 His own debts caused by gambling throughout his career were reported as £1.5 million.
-He grew up supporting Liverpool.